 Just as people have intolerances to foods, so can dogs.
-Some of the symptoms of dog food intolerances are dog diarrhea, dog vomiting and dog gas.
-Dog allergy symptoms include dog itching skin, usually in the hind area (flanks, tail, anal area), paws, face and ears.
+Some of the symptoms of dog food intolerances are dog diarrhea, dog vomiting, and dog gas.
+Dog allergy symptoms include dog itching skin, usually in the hind area (flanks, tail, anal area), paws, face, and ears.
 Again, keep an eye on any changes your dog may experience as no one knows your dog better than you.

 Dog Food Allergies

 It is not unusual for pet parents to believe their dog is suffering from “allergies” when in reality the cause of their problem is simply “intolerance” to poor quality ingredients that are very difficult to digest.
 The list of ingredients that are allowed in dog food would shock most people and can be a significant factor in a dog’s health.
 Once a dog has transitioned onto a cooked, whole food diet made from highly bio-available ingredients, the symptoms typically disappear.
-Furthermore, once a dog’s system has adjusted to a high quality, digestible food, he can move freely from one JFFD recipe to another much easier than with commercial dog food and typically without any adverse effects whatsoever.
+Furthermore, once a dog’s system has adjusted to high quality, digestible food, he can move freely from one JFFD recipe to another much easier than with commercial dog food and typically without any adverse effects whatsoever.

-Dogs can eat many of the same foods that people can eat but there are a few that are highly toxic for dogs.
+Dogs can eat many of the same foods that people can eat but there are a few that are highly toxic to dogs.
 Here is a partial list of foods that are harmful – even deadly – for dogs to consume.

 - Onions or onion powder